Maschell/maschell.github.io/_posts/2019-12-04-new-environment-part3.markdown

 Loading a secondary payload would to be possible to load from the SD card or via the network.
 When loading over the network, network access is required.
-In the case of a browser exploit, this is required anyway; however, other exploits, such as haxchi, work completely offline and independed.
+In the case of a browser exploit, this is required anyway; however, other exploits, such as haxchi, work completely offline and independently.
 Therefore the payload should be stored on the SD card.
 There it can be easily replaced by the user.
 This, however, creates a dependency on the SD card.